codegirl140/codegirl140/README.md

 # You can read my Bio for more about me

-I'm not currently working on anything public, but I do have some projects I'm working on.
-I'll releace them as soon as I feel ready
+I'm a nerdy demigirl who likes to keep to themself, I don't plan on publishing anything right now but I may in the future

 # Some things to keep in mind